 Instead of boring you with all of the exact details, I suggest you read our ultimate guide to online arbitrage.
 It walks you through all of the basics you need to know and it provides many tips and tricks that can help you get started finding deals today.

-The next question I typically get is: Should I do RA or online arbitrage?
+The next question I typically get is: Should I do retail or online arbitrage?

 I’m in the camp that supports doing both.
 Pretty much, I’ll do anything I can to make money, so I don’t limit myself to only picking one or the other.
 I actually love scanning items in a store while Tactical Arbitrage is searching for deals online.

 If you only have the time to do one, I would recommend online arbitrage.
 The reason I would recommend online arbitrage is the fact that you can search for sales for selling anywhere and at any time.

 I have personally sourced while I was on vacation and I try to find deals each morning while my kid and wife sleep.
 I am also sourcing right now as I write this blog post.
 I can even source while I sleep.

 There are also a number of great tools on the market that make searching for deals online much easier than scanning items on a shelf.
 The best and most comprehensive tool on the market is Tactical Arbitrage.

 It allows you to search hundreds of stores and it does the heavy lifting for you.
 Nothing is better than waking up and finding an inventory of good deals for me to purchase and sell.

 Regardless of the method you choose, there are opportunities to make some serious money if you stick to your business plan and buy deals without emotion.